dzchua/store-rest-api-advanced/readme.md

 # Advanced Store REST api

-Built with E-mail confirmation and many more to come
+Built with Marshmallow, E-mail confirmation and many more to come

 Using localhost